 The Fires is designed to be a quick read – perfect for on-the-go commuters, short flights, and anyone looking for a quick escape into the rich prose of a truly gifted artist.
 Ordering options at Alancheuse.com.

 Dangerous Joy of Dr. Sex

-We turned to creative nonfiction with The Dangerous Joy of Dr. Sex and Other True Stories.
+For creative nonfiction lovers, Pagan Kennedy’s The Dangerous Joy of Dr. Sex and Other True Stories should not be missed!